Top Five Health Threats to Men

 Diabetes: the silent health threat

-Anyone can get diabetes, but it's more common among people over 40 if you're overweight or lack physical activity.
+Anyone can get diabetes.
+But it's more common if you're over 40, overweight, or don't get much physical activity.
 Other risk factors for diabetes include:

 You can't change certain risk factors, but you can make changes to help prevent diabetes.
 If you're worried about diabetes, explore ways to: